Market information systems: Agricultural market information in developing countries

 In developing countries, market information initiatives are often part of broader interventions and part of the agricultural marketing and agribusiness development strategy that many governments are actively engaged in.
 It is commonly understood that long transaction chains, lack of transparency, lack of standards, and insufficient access to markets for products has perpetuated low incomes in predominantly agrarian economies.
 Early attempts at market information provision in developing countries involved government bodies in collecting price information, and arranging for this to be disseminated via newspapers and radio stations.
 The information provided was often not very accurate and usually reached farmers too late to be of practical use.
 Governments often attempted to cover far too many locations and many services either collapsed after initial donor assistance came to an end or managed to struggle along with little impact.
 Furthermore, it was soon recognised that it was not enough just to supply market information to farmers.
 They needed assistance in understanding how to use that information.

 However, donor organizations, such as FAO, the IICD, USAID, DFID, and the Bill and Melinda Gates Foundation, remain committed to improving the efficiencies within the supply chain through greater information provision.
 The recent surge of mobile phone usage in developing countries has provided an opportunity for innovative projects to leverage this new distribution channel to get critical market data into the hands of farmers and traders, taking advantage of the SMS capacity of phones.
 Using the so-called "push" method recipients of information are identified on a database and automatically receive messages of relevance to them.
 Alternatively, the "pull" method enables farmers and traders to interrogate the database of the MIS.
 A farmer can send an SMS with the product and location he is interested in (e.g. tomatoes;Nairobi) and receive an immediate reply.
-Several projects by Reuters, Nokia, Esoko, KACE, Manobi, AgRisk and others have demonstrated the impact that such information can have.
+Several projects by Reuters, Nokia, Esoko, KACE, Manobi, AgRisk and others have demonstrated the impact that such information can have, but the sustainability of such services has unfortunately been limited.
 Amongst donors there is a renewed interest in promoting regional trade, particularly in Africa, and market information is seen as an important way of achieving this.
 Examples of donor-supported services are RATIN for East Africa and RESIMAO for West Africa.